-This post is made by a pseudonym of well-known philosophy professor Daniel C. Dennett, author of best sellers such as Darwin's Dangerous Idea and From Bacteria to Bach and Back.
-Evidence here.
+This post is made by a pseudonym of well-known philosophy professor Daniel C.

+Dennett, author of best sellers such as Darwin's Dangerous Idea and From

 What post was that (the definition of reductionism)?
 I usually don't read every post in long threads like this, especially not when the posts are long.
 (Contrary to appearances, I actually don't spend that much time on the board normally--I'm usually not here much longer than it takes to read replies to me, and occasionally bits of other responses, and then the couple minutes it takes me to quickly respond, complete with lots of typos .)